Owner/Artistic Director/Head Dance Instructor

 Jasmine is from Marco Island, FL.
 She has been a dancer her whole life, training in ballet, tap, jazz, lyrical, and hip hop.
 She danced ballet at the University of Florida and was on the Dancing Gator's dance team.
 She graduated in 2014 with a BFA in painting.
 After graduating, she interned with the Disney College Program and worked in Magic Kingdom.
 She then returned to her hometown where she taught dance in all styles to all ages from 2.5-75, as well as, performed at local events.
 She loves to share her passion for dance, and to inspire with movement in a fun and safe way.
 Jasmine is so excited to be a part of the Dance Expressions family!

-Lindy began her dance training at the age of seven in a small studio, Dance Dynamics, located in Tryon, NC.
-She trained in tap, jazz, ballet, and clogging, as well as becoming part of the competition team.
-After realizing her love for dance she continued her studies within the previous techniques, while adding lyrical, modern, and pointe training during high school.
-She started as a teacher’s assistant at Dance Dynamics, helping with ballet, tap, clogging, jazz, and tumbling classes.
-Upon high school graduation, Lindy became a dance instructor at Dance Dynamics, teaching tap, clogging, jazz, and tumbling classes for students ranging from ages 3-18.
-She attended Isothermal Community College where she earned her Associate of Arts degree, transferring to the University of North Carolina at Charlotte in 2015.
-While attending UNCC, she taught at Le Croix Dance Academy during the summer of 2016.
-She taught tap and jazz to students ages 4-6, as well as teen and adult tap classes.
-Through her studies at UNCC, she found her interest in African dance styles, including West African, Afro Brazilian, and Ring Shout, while still keeping her roots of tap and clogging.
-Lindy graduated summa cum laude with a Bachelors degree in Dance in December 2017.
-She couldn’t be more excited to be back in the studio, part of the Dance Expressions family, to begin sharing her love of dance with every student!
+Lindy began dancing at the age of 7 with Dance Dynamics, a small studio where she trained in tap, jazz, ballet, and clogging.
+Realizing her love for dance she continued expanding her studies and started dancing competitively.
+Lindy became a dance instructor at Dance Dynamics teaching ages 3-18, while attending Isothermal Community College.
+After earning her Associate in Arts, she transferred to the University of North Carolina at Charlotte in 2015.
+Through her studies at UNCC, she found her interest in African dance styles including West African, Afro Brazilian, and Ring Shout.
+In 2017 Lindy graduated summa cum laude with a BA in Dance Performance, Choreography and Theory.
+She couldn’t be more excited to be a part of the Dance Expressions family, sharing her love of dance with every student!

 Mariah Leigh Brewer